roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-01 ****** byTheTalkMan© Again, it would be easy to psychoanalyze and say why that was.
+Again, it would be easy to psychoanalyze and say why that was.
 I never had a dad.
 I always wanted one.
 I always wanted a strong, father-like man in my life.
 Therefore, I was into older men.
 I got that.
 I understand.
 It doesn't change matters.
 And when Mom saw me flirting with older men, saw me flirting with her pig boyfriends, just for sport, really, she knew I had to go so her men would keep paying attention to her and not me.
 So I went.
 And in exchange, Mom told me who my Dad was.

  I came here with the best intentions.
 Really.
 All the emotions I felt were totally genuine.
 I cried when I saw my Dad for the first time.
 I felt that instant bond between him and me.
 I knew he was my father before any test proved it.
 I wanted to be a good daughter.
 I wanted to be a good girl.
 I wanted my dad and his wife to think the best of me.
 I did.
 But some things are out of your control.
 Some things are the fault of your genetics.
 Your nature.
 Some things happen just because your mother is a huge slut, and the slut gene was clearly a dominant one.